milvus-io/milvus-docs/site/en/userGuide/collection_alias.md

 ## Create a collection alias

-Specify an an alias for a collection.
+Specify an alias for a collection.

 {{fragments/multiple_code.md}}